 magazines and journals

-Typography Papers is the journal edited by the Department of Typography (and now published by Hyphen Press.
+Typography Papers is the journal edited by the Department of Typography, and published by Hyphen Press.
 Out-of-print issues are difficult to locate, so it is worth buying the ones still in stock.
-The level of writing and editing, as well as the objects themselves, are generally exemplary.
-(See, for example, the ‘type rich’ issue 7)
+The level of writing and editing is generally exemplary.
+(See, for example, the ‘type rich’ issue 7 and issue 9.)

-Visible Language has occasionally relevant issues.
-One of the most important for typeface design was 19.1 (1985) with the title The computer and the hand in type design, which is still available.
-That issue included Matthew Carter’s ‘Galliard: a modern revival of the types of Robert Granjon’ (pp 77–97) and Jack Stauffacher’s ‘The Transylvanian Phoenix: the Kis-Janson types in the digital era’.
+Visible Language has occasionally relevant articles.
+One of the most important for typeface design was 19.1 (1985) with the title The computer and the hand in type design.
+That issue included Matthew Carter’s ‘Galliard: a modern revival of the types of Robert Granjon’ and Jack Stauffacher’s ‘The Transylvanian Phoenix: the Kis-Janson types in the digital era’.
 You may be able to access digital versions through institutional libraries, but it is worth buying the hardcopy.

 blogs (n.b. heavily edited list)